knovator/image-resizer/README.md

   - If the image doesn't exist, it generates the image in  specified *resolution* folder.
 - It also generates images of different format in *resolution* folder if the image of that format is not exists.
   - For example `/images/800x800/image.jpg` image request will be generated as `/images/800x800/image.jpg` by taking `/images/image.(jpg|png|webp|jpeg)` as input.
+> It's required to use `resize` middleware before using `express.static` middleware.

 <p align="right">(<a href="#top">back to top</a>)</p>